faizan35/Terraform_Mastery_Hub/README.md

     **Practical Exercise:**

     - Implement workspaces for different environments (dev, prod) and use provisioners to configure instances.

+- **Exercise 1: Implementing Workspaces**

+  - Task: Create separate Terraform workspaces for development and production environments.

+- **Exercise 2: Using Provisioners**

+  - Task: Utilize provisioners to install and configure software on your EC2 instance.

 ### Module 7: Terraform Best Practices and Troubleshooting